cash stack icon

 • Your level of cover (whether you want own occupation or any occupation cover)

-• The waiting/deferred period (the length of time between being out of work and receiving payments)
+• The waiting/deferred period (the length of time between being out of work and receiving payments, which can typically range from one-12 months)

 • The percentage of income you want covered